The World's Top Renewable Energy Companies

 Hanergy Thin Film Power Group

 Headquartered in Beijing, this versatile power firm is known for the technology in its name, thin film power.
-This technology is in the realm of solar power: thin-film solar cells are produced by laying ultrathin layers of photovaltic film atop plastic or metal.
+This technology is in the realm of solar power: thin-film solar cells are produced by placing ultrathin layers of PV film on plastic or metal.

-There are challenges to building solar power just as there is with any industry.
-The renewable energy field too often has been saddled with skepticism and pessimism, and its growth has been slowed in some countries because of unfavorable government policy.
-These companies, however, show how profitable––and sustainable––renewable energy can be in helping to save the planet.
+The renewable energy field too often has been saddled with skepticism and pessimism, and its growth has slowed in some countries because of unfavorable government policy.
+However, these companies show how profitable––and sustainable––renewable energy can be in helping to save the planet.